mujuni88/react-style-guide/README.md

 # Front-end Developer's Guide

-> With great freedom, comes great responsibility
+> With great freedom, comes great responsibility.
+Do your work.

 ##